Addressing social determinants of health to help improve employee health outcomes

 Taking into account employee population health data — such as aggregate medical, prescription and specialty claims, demographics, clinical and well-being information — helps to create programs that engage employees, improve health outcomes and manage costs.

-“Employers are a taking a closer look at their benefits package, providing more flexibility during the workday or adding services to address identified needs in their populations,” says Craig Kurtzweil, Vice President for Advanced Analytics at UnitedHealthcare.
+“Employers are taking a closer look at their benefits package, providing more flexibility during the workday or adding services to address identified needs in their populations,” says Craig Kurtzweil, chief analytics officer for UnitedHealthcare Employer & Individual.

-In addition, employers can invest in programs that use predictive analytics to proactively identify employees who may be dealing with social issues.
+In addition, employers can invest in programs that use predictive analytics to proactively identify employees who may be dealing with social issues.6

 UnitedHealthcare uses de-identified claims data from its members to identify who is most likely to need support with SDOH, such as access to nutritious food or affordable housing.
 Call center advocates then use real-time interactions with a curated database of community resources to help employees dealing with challenging life events or situations.
 A similar database can also be found online for employees to search for community resources and programs.